Skip to main content

 NotebookLM

 NotebookLM = external RAG engine that offloads reading from your context window.
-Uses the notebooklm-mcp-cli MCP server (PyPI) to create notebooks, manage sources, generate content, and query with grounded AI responses.
+Uses the notebooklm-mcp-cli MCP server (PyPI, v0.5.25+) to create notebooks, manage sources, generate content, and query with grounded AI responses.
+Supports batch operations across notebooks, pipelines, and multilingual content generation.

 Disclaimer: Uses internal undocumented Google APIs via browser authentication.
 Sessions last ~20 minutes.
 API may change without notice.